• Skip to primary navigation

 Top tip

-It is best to not store Onion Fritters or chopped onions.
+It is best to not store Onion fritters or chopped onions.
 Try to make them fresh and enjoy them right away.
 Additionally, don't forget to make fried dry red chili to add to the Piyaji batter.
 It enhances the flavor significantly.

 Frequently Asked Questions - Piyaji